djdallmann/GamingPCSetup/CONTENT/DOCS/POSTINSTALL/README.md

     [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\WindowsStore\WindowsUpdate]
     "AutoDownload"=dword:00000002
     ```
+    Use this to disable both automatic driver updates and windows updates [disableautomaticupdates.reg](disableautomaticupdates.reg)
 16. Disable Automatic Driver Downloads and Updates
     * This is useful if you want absolute control of your installed drivers, windows will silently install and change drivers unless you're paying very close attention to the Windows Updates summary which adds variables to testing, benchmarks and experience.
     * Some of the most notable being AMD and Nvidia video drivers, you'll also see attempts to install new mouse HID drivers and their CoInstallers (Razer etc).
 Please note device drivers can be updated without CoInstallers (e.g. Razer Synapse) being installed, evidence in Device Manager in Human Interface Device entries.